-Deed for Student Mobility Programmes means an agreement between the Australian Government and an Australian University detailing the terms and conditions under which funding may be offered under this Program.
+Deed for Student Mobility Programs means an agreement between the Australian Government and an Australian University detailing the terms and conditions under which funding may be offered under this Program.

 Funding Recipient means a successful Applicant.

-ISEO refers to the Department of Education and Training's online system for managing the New Colombo Plan Mobility Program applications.
+ISEO, or International Student Exchange Online, refers tothe Department of Education and Training's online system for managing the New Colombo Plan Mobility Program applications.

-Home University means the Australian University in which the Student is enrolled throughout the duration of the Mobility Project and that determines whether a Mobility Project is for credit or an otherwise mandatory component of the course of study.
+Home University means the Australian University in which the Student is enrolled throughout the duration of the Mobility Project.

 Host Institution means a university or other education provider where the Students are enrolled for study in the Host Location.

-Host Organisation means any other organisation that may host Students for work, training, study or research in the Host Location.
+Host Organisation means any other organisation, besides the Host Institution that may host Students for work, training, study or research in the Host Location.

-Internship means a paid or unpaid professional work experience in which a Student has intentional learning goals relevant to their academic qualification and professional development.
+Internship means apaid or unpaid professional work experience in which a Student has learning goals relevant to their academic qualification and professional development.
 Internships offer Students the chance to test their skills in real-life situations, gain an insight into an organisation and career path, and build professional networks.
 Internships can include clinical placements or practicums.

 Internship Grant means a Student Grant as described in Section 2.2.3.

-Low Socio-Economic Status (SES) means Students who are from a low SES background, as measured by the ABS Socio-Economic Index for Areas (SEIFA) Index of Education and Occupation (IEO) index measured at Statistical Area 1 (SA1) level or postcode level.
+Low Socio-economic Status (SES) means Students who are from a low SES background, as measured by the lowest quartile of the ABS Socio-Economic Index for Areas (SEIFA) Index of Education and Occupation (IEO) measured at Statistical Area 1 (SA1) level.

-Mobility Projects are activities conducted in Host Locations for which Applicants seek funding, and in which Students participation is enabled by Student Grants.
-Mobility Projects provide academic credit or are a mandatory element of the Student's course and include semester/trimester based study of up to 12 months, short-term study, practicums, clinical placements, Internships, Mentorships and short-term research.
+Mobility Projects are activities conducted in Host Locations for which Applicants seek funding, and in which Students' participation is enabled by Student Grants.
+Mobility Projects provide credit/count towards the course requirements for the Australian course of study in which the Student is enrolled.

-Multi-year Mobility Projects are Mobility Projects that meet an additional criterion and are approved to run for up to two additional years beyond the Single-term Mobility Project Completion Date of 30 June 2017 (i.e. between 1 January 2017 and 30 June 2020).
+Multi-year Mobility Projects are Mobility Projects that meet an additional criterion and are approved to run for up to two additional years beyond the Single‑year Mobility Project Completion Date.

 Personal Information has the same meaning as in the Commonwealth Privacy Act (1988).